 As noted above many of the pages have links to individual biographies of members of the Lodge.
 There is even a specific page that details many of the family connections of the members of the Lodge and Regiment.

 There are a number of fascinating stores behind what might otherwise simply be a list of names and we offer these snippets to see if we can tempt you to explore further:

 - The eminent Victorian civil engineer whose works remain visible, if often unnoticed in the Capital

 - The Army Officer who was involved in the first tank actions in the First World War

 - The Officer who commanded the Regiment’s detachment in the South African War and went on the take the Regiment to France at the start of the First World War.

-- The Young Officer who went to France in 1940 and evade capture and rowed himself back across the Channel.
+- The Young Officer who went to France in 1940, evaded capture at Calais and rowed himself back across the Channel.